-On this day we read Hebrews 11: 9 and 10, which describes Abraham looking forward to the eternal mansion of God "while living in tents" on this earth.
+Hebrews 11: 9-10 describes Abraham looking forward to the eternal mansion of God "while living in tents" on this earth.
 Abraham believed God's promises when it would have been easy to conclude that God Himself had forgotten them and had left His people to wander in this earthly desert forever.

 Saint Niphon, too, had to guard his faith when demons told him that no mansion awaits.
 His struggle and final victory, like Abraham's, remind us that the tents of the desert are not our everlasting home.